mcpalmer1980/pygame-hoverball/README.md

 # pygame-hoverball
+<head>A pygame example using pymunk physics and drawing primatives.</head>
 <img src="pics/hoveball.png" alt="hi" class="inline"/>
-A pygame example using pymunk physics and drawing primatives.
 Use your mouse to apply thrust and steer your ball.
 Collide into the target ball while avoiding the others.
 A new target appears an you may continue on.
 Avoid the walls and try the different game options.